adinfinitum225/final_project/README.md

 <!-- Question the analysis will answer -->
 The analysis will allow us to decide which institutions of secondary education are likely to provide good employment outcomes for graduates.

+## Communication

+To facilitate communication among group members we have created a Slack channel and are taking advantage of Zoom during Monday and Wednesday classes.

 ## Technology

 [Technology](technology.md)